-Week 2 (September 22) The preacher in relationship to both world and Word; working with the text in the context of God's engagement with humanity.
+Week 2 (September 22) The preacher in relationship to both word and Word; working with the text in the context of God's engagement with humanity.

-Readings: Long, Witness, Ch 2; Stott, Between Two Worlds, Ch 5; ( additional optional readings:
+Readings: Long, Witness, Ch 2; Stott, Between Two Worlds, Ch 5; (Additional Reading: Joseph Mangina, 'Getting People Into the Story; On Not Getting Anything Out of Sermons', The Living Church 2011).